-If the idler pin (01AB) was removed, heat the head (01AA) in an oven to 500° F (260° C) to ease installation of the pin.
-Carefully install the pin in the head with the chamfer side toward the head and the milled flat side facing the crescent.
+Position the pin in the head with the chamfered side toward the head and the milled flat side facing the crescent.
 (If the pin is stepped, position it with the large chamfered end toward the head.)
-Make sure the pin bottoms out in the head.
+Use an arbor (or hydraulic) press to press the pin into the head until it bottoms out.